-- You could sort objects or pictures into two different sound sets. - Fred Talk helps your child to hear the separate sounds in words - E.g. I spy a p-e-g
+- You could sort objects or pictures into two different sound sets. - Fred Talk helps your child to hear the separate sounds in words

+E.g. I spy a p-e-g

 Where is your s-o-ck?

 Put on your h-a-t

-- Play games such as 'I spy' using letter sounds. - Resources to help at home can be found in your child's reading diary.
+- Play games such as 'I spy' using letter sounds. - Sound booklets